 Along the Colorado Rocky Mountain Range, there are 54 fourteeners – Mountains that are 14,000 feet in elevation or more.
 To many, the quest of climbing all 54 becomes an item on their bucket list, but for our family, it was simply a goal to climb one together.
 Several years ago we chose Mount Sherman.
 At 14.035, it stands as one of the easier fourteeners in Colorado; but really, is there an easy fourteener?

 We began our journey at 6:30 am just as the sun was peaking over the first ridge of the skyline.
 Immediately I was struck by how difficult it was to breathe.
 At that elevation, the oxygen is surprisingly less than at home, and with each step, I felt as if the wind was just being pushed out and not back into my lungs.
 What was in actuality a 5.25-mile hike felt much more like running a marathon in which I had not trained.
 It took me 3 hours to summit and 1 1/2 to get down.

 I had a few things working against me that made the trek a little harder than it would have been for most.
 I have an odd chest pain that is triggered when my heart rate goes up for an extended period of time (healthy heart, just weird and painful anomaly), and then I also have an extremely paralyzing fear of heights.
 Despite the chest pains and one moment of frozen anxiety, I made it!!

 As we hiked along, my husband and I discussed some parallels or lessons of climbing a mountain and life.
-I’ve come to think of these lessons as “What I learned from Sherman.”
+I’ve come to think of these lessons as “What we learned from Sherman.”